wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Web/Framework/React/React-Architecture-And-Optimization.md

 - [2017-reactopt #Project#](https://github.com/reactopt/reactopt): A CLI React performance optimization tool that identifies potential unnecessary re-rendering.

 - [2017-React is Slow, React is Fast: Optimizing React Apps in Practice](https://parg.co/UZq): If you care about performance, it's fairly easy to make any React application super fast.
 Here is how.

+- [2017-React Performance Fixes on Airbnb Listing Pages](https://parg.co/UpT): There may be a lot of low-hanging fruit affecting performance in areas you might not track very closely but are still very important.

 ## Tool: 工具